rebelsky/csc151/outlines/overviews/gimp-tools.md

-* A model of images, extended.
+* A new model of images making.
 * Coding algorithms for drawing.
 * Other useful techniques.
+* Lab.